HadjerBr/Handwritten-recognition-using-tensorflow/README.md

 # Handwritten-recognition-using-tensorflow
-A simple handwritten recognition using Python Tensorflow and mnist dataset.
+A simple handwritten recognition project using Python Tensorflow and mnist dataset.